muratk5n/thirdwave/en/README.md

 The assasination of Diana was probably race-related.
 Then Meghan Markle events were racism related..
-For a country who "abolished racism early" they sure have a lot of that over there, especially at the top.
+For a country who "abolished slavery early" they sure have a lot of that over there, especially at the top.

 ---